atheeq2003/Sudoku-Solver/README.md

 # Sudoku Solver and Visualizer

-A web-based Sudoku solver and visualizer that combines the power of backtracking algorithms with an interactive interface.
-Solve puzzles step-by-step, play manually, or watch the solving process in real-time!
+Sudoku Solver Visualizer is an interactive web application that combines the power of algorithms and visualizations to solve Sudoku puzzles dynamically.
+Designed for both beginners and enthusiasts, this project not only solves puzzles but also offers insights into the solving process using a backtracking algorithm.

 ## Overview